Nintendroid1/Cryptography/README.md

 Encrypts and Decrypts strings using a vigenere cipher.
 Key needed for both.

 # frequency.py
-Counts the appearance of each letter of a ciphertext in relation to the standard english alphabet
+Counts the appearance of each letter of a ciphertext in relation to the standard english alphabet.
+Also calculates the Index of Coincidence for the ciphertext.